US HISTORY RESEARCH GUIDE

 Example of Research Statement:

 There is one question that I would like to investigate and research that involves the history of the United States.
-What is the similarities between American Vietnam and Soviet Afghanistan.
+What are the similarities between American Vietnam and Soviet Afghanistan?
 This topic has always interested me considering the vast documentation and demonstrating of the wars in both countries.
 Also how both countries were involved in the wars the Soviets fueling the North Vietnamese and the Americans fueling the Mujahideen in Afghanistan.
 These wars have had much speculation about them leading them to be called puppet wars.
-The puppeteers being the USA and Soviet Union and the puppets the NVA and Mujahideen.
+The puppeteers being the USA and the Soviet Union and the puppets the NVA and Mujahideen.
 This I feel would be a strong research topic and is why it interests me so much.